 Mariela Herrera was born in Santiago, Chile, and has been motivated to sing and dance since her childhood.
-She was part of a children’s folk group called Los Maipucitos for more than eight years where she learned about native dances and music, and played guitar, harp, flutes from the Andes, and percussion instruments.
-With Los Maipucitos, she enjoyed traveling and performing in countries such as France, Germany, Ukraine, Holland, Poland, Belgium, Mexico, Argentina and others.
+She was part of a children’s folk group called Los Maipucitos for more than eight years where she learned about native dances and music and played guitar, harp, flutes from the Andes, and percussion instruments.
+With Los Maipucitos, she enjoyed traveling and performing in countries such as France, Germany, Ukraine, Holland, Poland, Belgium, Mexico, Argentina, and others.
 She also joined BAFOCHI (Folkloric Ballet from Chile), and the Arte Chile dance company.
 She studied traditional Chilean culture at the Catholic University of Chile and took theatre courses at the University of Chile.

-She is currently a playgroup facilitator at Bananas - Child care referrals and resources.
-After a session at the Aim Program, from the San Francisco Symphony.
-She moved to the East Bay more than ten years ago, and since then has created a career as a dancer and a musician for children.
-She is well known in the community, especially in libraries, museums and cultural centers where she dances, teaches and plays with kids.
+She is currently an independent performer, educator, and musician for Mariela's Music Time.
+She moved to the East Bay more than fifteen years ago, and since then has created a career as a dancer and a musician for children.
+She is well known in the community, especially in libraries, museums and cultural centers where she dances, teaches, and plays with kids.

 Her biggest desire is to continue using music as a vehicle to pursue the cognitive development of children.